 AreaMetrics participates in and has certified its compliance with the EU-U.S. and the Swiss-US Privacy Shield Framework.
 AreaMetrics is committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, in reliance on each Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List at https://www.privacyshield.gov/list.
+To learn more about the Privacy Shield Framework, and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield List at https://www.privacyshield.gov/list.

 AreaMetrics is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 AreaMetrics complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, AreaMetrics is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, AreaMetrics may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.